-- 8.1.
-We will review the performance of the Funds and the underlying investment managers quarterly.
+a) We will review the performance of the Funds and the underlying investment managers quarterly.
 This review will compare the return of each Fund and each component of its portfolio against the relevant index over the quarter.
-There will also be a Fund review, at least annually, against its peers as determined by the FANZ Investment Committee, with input from the Supervisor where appropriate. - 8.2.
-The performance standard expected to be observed is that each Fund's return over the period will be within the top two quartiles based on its respective universe of funds (i.e. the range of funds identified as peers of that Fund). - 8.3.
-If performance does not meet this standard, the reason for the under-performance will be identified and appropriate action recommended. - 8.4.
-Where two or more managers are responsible for the investment management of a specific part of a Fund, rebalancing between them will be through cash flows rather than from a periodic formal rebalancing.
+There will also be a Fund review, at least annually, against its peers as determined by the FANZ Investment Committee, with input from the Supervisor where appropriate.

+- b) The performance standard expected to be observed is that each Fund's return over the period will be within the top two quartiles based on its respective universe of funds (i.e. the range of funds identified as peers of that Fund). - c) If performance does not meet this standard, the reason for the under-performance will be identified and appropriate action recommended. - d) Where two or more managers are responsible for the investment management of a specific part of a Fund, rebalancing between them will be through cash flows rather than from a periodic formal rebalancing.

-9. Review and update of SIPO
+10 Review and Update of SIPO

 The SIPO will be reviewed and updated from time to time.
-The most current version of the SIPO is available on the Scheme's managed investment schemes register entry with the Registrar of Financial Service Providers at www.companiesoffice.govt.nz/disclose.
+The most current version of the SIPO is available on the Scheme's managed investment schemes register entry with the Registrar of Financial Service Providers at www.disclose-register.companiesoffice.govt.nz.

-9.1.
-Review of the SIPO and investments generally
+10.1 Review of the SIPO and investments generally

-The SIPO will be reviewed from time to time by us and the Supervisor, and at least annually.
+The SIPO will be reviewed from time to time by us and the Supervisor.
 An ad hoc review of the overall SIPO may be triggered by any of the below events occurring.